lankydan/lankydanblog-jamstack/content/blog/2022/general/deep-work/index.md

 I don't always stick to my schedule, if I don't have a task which I can focus all my time on, then I might cancel my "focus" time or I'll accept that I can still focus on a few tasks, but I won't complete any deep work.

+This chapter also says you __should__ be __lazy__.
+Now that's a bold statement.
+Before you take it literally, and stop reading here because you decided to be lazy, let me give you some extra context.

+You should be lazy, in that, you don't work all the time.
+You need time to recharge.
+This recovery time will help you perform during your working hours as your mind will be refreshed and ready to work deeply.
+Furthermore, deep work can be really draining, and if you are successfully working in that way for long periods of the day, you will eventually run out of gas.
+Forcing yourself to keep going might get some extra work done, but you'll be sacrificing the energy and willpower reserved for the next day.
+The author also points out, that the work you're doing so late in the day, is probably work that isn't all that important.
+Meaning you're burning yourself out for tasks that don't provide much value.

+## Rule #2 Embrace Boredom

+> "The ability to concentrate intensely is a skill that must be trained." (page 157)

+> "Efforts to deepen your focus will struggle if you don't simultaneously wean your mind from a dependence of distraction." (page 157)

+As described earlier in this post and in the book, life is full of distractions and if you always submit to them, then you'll never refine your ability to truly focus.

+> "Don't Take Breaks from Distraction.
+Instead Take Breaks from Focus." (page 159)

+For me, this works alongside my scheduled focus time, giving me a "reward" for focusing for a period of time.
+I give myself time to relax without feeling guilty because I know I just completed quality work (most of the time), rather than the opposite, where I feel bad while being distracted which almost creates a cycle of distraction that can be hard to break from.

+This chapter details much more extreme methods of having blocks of time without distractions, but personally I didn't really gravitate towards them.

+The author also writes about trying to think deeply while you're physically but not mentally distracted.
+This could be walking, running, cooking, cleaning and many more.
+For me, I've stopped listening to podcasts/music so much when walking around; instead focusing on my own thoughts about work, life or whatever I currently see.
+This has helped me eek out some useful insights without having to set aside specific time to think about something.

+# Rule #3 Quit Social Media

+While I agree with a lot of what was written in this chapter.
+I don't feel that it really gave noteworthy points that I'd like to write in this post.

+Onto the next one.

+## Rule #4 Drain the Shallows

 ## "why" from the book

 - "The ability to quickly master hard things."
 (29)